(Click the image above to view video of this lesson)

 def search_navigation(query):

-# Example search logic for navigational intent
+# Example search logic for if person dey find how to reach place

 results = search_web(query)